Estefania1212/web-dev/README.md

 4. the branch with the asterisk is always the active branch

-Lonk with remote repository in GitHub
+Link with remote repository in GitHub

 1. we need to go to Git Hub  we create a repository
 2. 2. git remote add origin and the link of the repository like:  git remote add origin https://github.com/Estefania1212/NEW_REPO.git
    3. git push origin --all

+CLONE THE REPOSITORy
+we need to go back in the folder so we start again. we press cd .. we get c:\users \brill\Desktop > mkdit my new repo c:\users\brilldesktop >cd mynewrepo c:\users\brill\desktop\mynewrepo>git clone